nix-community/robotnix/README.md

     --arg configuration '{ device="crosshatch"; flavor="vanilla"; }' \
     -A img
 ```
-Ensure your `/tmp` is not mounted using `tmpfs`, since the AOSP intermediate builds products are very large and will easily use all of your RAM (even if you have 32GB)!
 The command above will build an image signed with `test-keys`, so definitely don't use this for anything intended to be secure.
 To flash the result to your device, run `fastboot update -w <img.zip>`.

+## Requirements
+A typical build for `robotnix` requires approximately 40GB free disk space to check out the for android source, plus an additional 14GB for chromium.
+The AOSP project requires at least 16GB RAM to build.
+Ensure your `/tmp` is not mounted using `tmpfs`, since the AOSP intermediate builds products are very large and will easily use all of your RAM (even if you have 32GB)!
+A user can use the `--cores` option for `nix-build` to set the number of cores to
+use, which can also be useful to decrease parallelism in case memory usage of
+certain build steps is too large.

 A full Android 10 build takes about 4 hours on my quad-core i7-3770 with 16GB of memory.
-The default `vanilla` flavor also builds `chromium` from source for use as the system webview.
+The included `vanilla` and `grapheneos` flavors also build `chromium` (or `vanadium`) from source for use as the system webview.
 This takes approximately 6 hours on my i7-3770.
 I have recently upgraded to a 3970x Threadripper with 32-cores.
 This can build chromium+android in under an hour.
-A user can use `--cores` option for `nix-build` to set the number of cores to
-use, which can also be useful to decrease parallelism in case memory usage of
-certain build steps is too large.

 ## Configuration and Build Options
 A configuration file should be created for anything more complicated, including creating signed builds.